Thank you.

 .

-I went back 50 years to when I was 13 and television arrived in my life.
+To when I was 13 and television arrives in my life.

-And I was very good at student collapse,
+And I was very good student.

-And I barely graduated high school and I went on with a lot of things.
+I barely graduated high school and I went on with a lot of things.

-It lasted until I was 60.
+And it lasted until I was 60.

 I'm out of it.